karl-zylinski/karl-zylinski.github.io/content/posts/temporary-allocator-your-first-arena.md

 ## Your first arena allocator

 You may have heard about arena allocators.
-You may be a bit confused of when it is a good idea to use them.
+You may be a bit confused about when it is a good idea to use them.

 An arena allocator has the property that all the allocations into it shares a common _lifetime_.
 This means that they will all get deallocated at the same time.